 Substance Use Disorder

 Substance use disorder, more commonly known as addiction, is a problem that affects over 21 million Americans each year.
+Substance abuse in Philadelphia has been particularly alarming over the past decade.
 Overdose deaths across the nation have tripled since the 1990s, and yet only an estimated 10 percent of people with a substance use disorder seek treatment.
 Addiction is a very serious chronic disease.
 Without proper addiction recovery treatment, most people are unlikely to be able to stop abusing drugs or alcohol – increasing their chances of long-term substance abuse-related health problems, or even overdose.

 A substance use disorder, or addiction, is a compulsive, uncontrollable desire to use drugs or alcohol.
 People can be aware of how their addiction is having a negative effect on their physical or mental health, and yet still be unable to stop using.
 This is because addiction changes the way that your brain works by hijacking your “reward circuit.”
 This is the area of your brain that is responsible for making you feel happy and relaxed by releasing chemicals like dopamine when you participate in positive activities.
 Using drugs or alcohol makes your brain release dopamine in extremely large amounts.
 Over time, your brain gets used to relying on substances in order to release dopamine at all, making you crave drugs or alcohol in order to feel better.
 There are many different substances that a person can become addicted to, including: